All Episodes

 So why are you concerned?

-Do you actually you need this in writing from the president to be assured that this is something he wouldn't do?
+Do you actually need this in writing from the president to be assured that this is something he wouldn't do?

 Well, here's the question.

-I think they're a great tool.
+When people are shooting at American soldiers, I think they're a great tool.

 I think it's a great weapon we should use to defend American soldiers and American lives.